IndiraFa/PositioningStrategy_webapp/docs/source/index.rst

 ..
-Mangetamain_webapp documentation master file, created by sphinx-quickstart on Thu Oct 10 11:36:39 2024.
+Mangetamain Webapp documentation master file, created by sphinx-quickstart on Thu Nov 14 18:45:25 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Mangetamain_webapp documentation
+Mangetamain Webapp documentation
 ================================

 Add your content using ``reStructuredText`` syntax.
 See the